August 24, 2020

 As humans we run unconscious strategies all the time.
-The way we make a cup of tea, the way we stack a dishwasher, the way we get dressed in the morning…
+The way we make a cup of tea, the way we stack a dishwasher, the way we put our undies on in the morning…

 And usually, we learn these strategies from the people who nurtured us from a young age.
 For me, I have my tea weak and black, literally a few dunks of a tea bag and it's ready.
 This is exactly how my mum has her cup of tea in the morning.